What is a Migraine?

 MigraSpray Proven Effective

-DOCTOR STUDY SHOWED THE ELIMINATION OF MIGRAINE IN 90% OF PATIENTS USING Countless Values FOR PREVENTION.
+DOCTOR STUDY SHOWED THE ELIMINATION OF MIGRAINE IN 90% OF PATIENTS USING MIGRA-SPRAY FOR PREVENTION.

-MigraSpray was shown to be highly effective in preventing migraine in a study of patients suffering from frequent migraines conducted by Dr. Fred Pescatore, Director of the Centers for Integrative and Complimentary Medicine in New York City and Dallas.
+MigraSpray was shown to be highly effective in preventing migraines in a study of patients suffering from frequent migraines conducted by Dr. Fred Pescatore, Director of the Centers for Integrative and Complementary Medicine in New York City and Dallas.
 The participants in the study used MigraSpray each day and approximately 90% had their migraine attacks eliminated as long as they continued with regular daily usage.

 Many experts believe that migraines are caused, at least in part, to hormonal fluctuations including the monthly rise and fall of estrogen levels.
 Sixty percent of women who suffer from migraine headaches report an increase in headache frequency during their menstrual period.

 Outside factors may also be to blame.
-Common migraine triggers include stress; foods such as chocolate, alcohol and citrus fruits; changes in altitude, climate or time zones; bright lights, physical exertion and even air pollution.
-Avoiding such triggers is generally the first step in preventative care for migraine.
+Common migraine triggers include stress; foods such as chocolate, alcohol and citrus fruits; changes in altitude, climate or time zones; bright lights, physical exertion, and even air pollution.
+Avoiding such triggers is generally the first step in preventative care for migraines.

 MigraSpray can be used on a daily basis for prevention in order to dramatically reduce or even eliminate migraine headaches (including menstrual migraines) with no risk of side effects or Medication Overuse Headache (MOH).